bethanx/hodgkin-huxley-simulator/README.md

+This is still a work in progress, please excuse the numerous bugs and other mishaps

 This is a web-based version of the Hodgkin and Huxley simulator (HHsim) created by David S. Touretzky, Mark V. Albert, Nathaniel D. Daw, Alok Ladsariya and Mahtiyar Bonakdarpour.
 The simulator was a fantastic tool for my learning, but it is no longer compatible with newer versions of Matlab.